apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 # Differences from pandas

 The Apache Beam DataFrame API aims to be a drop-in replacement for pandas, but there are a few differences to be aware of.
 This page describes divergences between the Beam and pandas APIs and provides tips for working with the Beam DataFrame API.
+See the [`apache_beam.dataframe.frames` API reference](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.frames.html) for a full reference for which operations and arguments are supported in the Beam DataFrame API.

 ## Working with pandas sources